Peels are touted by many as the secret to glowing skin.

 The benefits of a peel

 Acne: Peels help remove dead skin build-up and keep pores free of debris.
-Keeping your pores clear is the ultimate key to controlling acne, and peels encourage this by flushing out the pore, getting rid of the layers of dead skin and build up that is at the root of acne breakouts.
+Keeping your pores clear is the ultimate key to controlling acne and breakouts.
+Peels encourage this by flushing out the pore, getting rid of the layers of dead skin and build up that is at the root of acne breakouts.

 Scarring: On the scarring side of the equation, you have things like the TCA and Jessner peels which can help reduce the severity of scars over time.
 They slowly remove the layers of dead scar tissue, which can help your skin back to a smooth appearance.

-Pigmentation: From an even skin tone perspective, peels can help to remove layer upon layer of damaged skin, helping you find and expose the “normal” and healthy skin below.
-But please note it is not without risks; there are occasions where the underlying skin can be pigmented, which may come to the surface after a chemical peel.
+Pigmentation: From an even skin tone perspective, peels can help remove damaged skin layer upon layer, helping you find and expose the “normal” and healthy skin below.
+It is not without risks; there are occasions where the underlying skin can be pigmented, which may come to the surface after a chemical peel.

 How many applications does it take?

-Let’s nip this myth peel in the bud before you undertake your first peel.
-The real truth is that several applications will be required over the course of weeks, months, or even years to address skin concerns.
+Let’s nip this myth peel before you undertake your first peel.
+The truth is that several applications will be needed over weeks, months, or even years to address skin concerns.

 Using a chemical peel to get rid of acne, treat acne scars, or achieve ageless skin requires repeated use – like anything in life, it takes effort and consistency to get results.